createdbyastro/networks/README1.md

 switchport mode trunk<br>
 switchport trunk allowed vlan 10,20,30,40,50 <br>
 <br>
+## For each switch connected to my core switch in every vlan these are my configurations .
+  for switch in vlan 10:<br>
+enable<br>
+configure terminal<br>
+vlan 10<br>
+name RING<br>
+exit<br>
+interface gigabitEthernet0/1<br>
+ switchport trunk encapsulation dot1q<br>
+ switchport mode trunk<br>
+ switchport trunk allowed vlan 10,20,30,40,50<br>
+ no shutdown<br>
+exit<br>
+Then i followed method  for all switches connected to the core switch in every vlan.

 The Access port will transport a single, this was configured between PC and a switch.
 It was also configured between the server and the core switch.<br>
 <br>